QIoT-fr-FR-utf8/qiot-acb.github.io/docs/edge-service.md

 ### (Un)Register

-We created a *Interface* to Register and UnRegister Device on DataHub:
+We have created an *Interface* to Register and UnRegister Device on DataHub:

 ``` java
 public interface RegistrationService {